 Rewarding educational excellence in teaching

 The original Woolf Fisher Fellowships were awarded in 1960.
 Designed to send leading secondary teachers and principals overseas to examine different teaching practices, the Fellowships are now awarded to secondary, intermediate and primary principals and secondary teachers.
 Through the Fellowships, the Trust acknowledges and encourages excellence in educational leadership and ‘in-school’ practice in New Zealand.

-To date, nearly 1,100 Woolf Fisher Fellowships have been awarded.
+To date, more than 1,100 Woolf Fisher Fellowships have been awarded.

 The surprise element of this Fellowship is integral to the success of the award.
 The Fellows never know they will receive one until they are informed, and because of that no applications can be made for the award.